1976 episode graphic

 Now although “A Fifth of Beethoven” was in fact all Walter Murphy, the label thought it would sell better if it was marketed as by a band.
 So “Big Apple Band” was tagged on after Murphy’s name on the single.
 But there was a real band with that name, so “Big Apple Band” was removed from later pressings of the record.
 The damage was done, though, and the real Big Apple Band had to change their name, to Chic: Nile Rodgers and Bernard Edwards’s outfit who scored the #1 song of 1979 according to our Chartcrush ranking, “Le Freak.”

-#2 Paul McCartney and Wings – Silly Love Songs
+#2 Wings – Silly Love Songs

 Now our song at #2 as we close in on the #1 hit of 1976 here on our Chartcrush Top Ten Countdown for 1976: you may not think it’s a Disco song, but the artist kind of did, on the strength of its bassline.
 Being a bass player, he thought it was one of the best things he ever did on the instrument, and bass players to this day marvel at videos of him effortlessly playing it live, a driving rhythm, while singing the melody.
 It’s former Beatle Paul McCartney, with his group Wings.
 Their Wings Over America tour, McCartney’s first since The Beatles, helped propel the song on the charts. #2: Paul McCartney and Wings, “Silly Love Songs.”